 Out of Universe (or INAP) is used in the codebook documentation to designate those areas for which the particular question was not appropriate and therefore not asked.
 For example, employment-related questions were not asked of persons under the age of 16.
-See also: Residue designated months, e.g., January and July, or February and August.
+See also: Residue panel is a systematic one-sixth sample of the sample units, which is interviewed semi-annually during two designated months, e.g., January and July, or February and August.